Back in October, Helen and I were super excited to move our travel content from here on The Mini Millionaire to its own blog – Inside Our Suitcase.

-While it’s not entirely my style (I’m never, ever going to end up writing about fashion!) it still gets an amazing amount of traffic and is a really informative travel based blog.
+While it’s not entirely my style (I’m never, ever going to end up writing about fashion!) it still gets an amazing amount of traffic and is a really informative journey based blog.

-Jess’s highest ranking traffic piece is this one.
-However, it’s keyword difficulty is through the roof… It’s an itinerary piece on a destination and the keyword she ranks for is a single keyword rather than a long tail keyword like I’ve seen on WheresSharon.
+Jess’s highest-ranking post has a keyword difficulty is through the roof… It’s an itinerary piece on a destination and the keyword she ranks for is a single keyword rather than a long-tail keyword like I’ve seen on WheresSharon.

 I decided to see whether this was the only piece of content on this destination.
 There was one other piece.
 A review of a particular meal style/type only found at the destination in question.

 I feel like this might of been a bit of a one-off/lucky strike so I went to look into the keywords she was ranking for further.
 They were a lot less specific when compared to Sharon’s and didn’t provide me with much more information and clarity.

 I LOVE Lloyd and Yaya.

 Their blog is stylish, fun and has gained an amazing following in a short space of time.
 Their website simply had to be the deciding factor when it comes to what I should do in regards to my keyword/content strategy.